EMS Airflow GBT (Guided Biofilm Therapy): advanced teeth cleaning technology

 Prior to Composite Restorations

-Do I need EMS Airflow GBT as part of my teeth cleaning appointment?
+Do I need GBT as part of my teeth cleaning appointment?

-Patients will notice how quick a teeth cleaning session is with EMS Airflow GBT.
+Patients will notice how quick a teeth cleaning session is with GBT and Airflow.
 Patients will have clean, sparkling teeth in less than half the time of a traditional session using manual tools.

 Our experienced and skilled dental hygienist has an eye for detail, which allows for a more comprehensive clean with the Airflow tool.
-All new teeth cleaning appointments at our Richmond dental practice now include the use of GBT at no extra cost to you.
+All new teeth cleaning appointments at our Richmond dental practice now include the use of the EMS Airflow Prophylaxis Master tool and GBT at no extra cost to you.

-When can I have my EMS Airflow GBT teeth cleaning appointment?
+When can I have my GBT teeth cleaning appointment?

-You can experience the difference of a clean using the innovative EMS Airflow GBT tool at your next scheduled teeth-cleaning appointment.
+You can experience the difference of a clean using the innovative EMS Airflow Prophylaxis Master tool and GBT (Guided Biofilm Therapy) at your next scheduled teeth cleaning appointment.
 Contact our friendly reception staff to make an appointment with our hygienist in the comfortable environment of our Richmond dental clinic.

 Guided Biofilm Therapy FAQs